-Roads are in four classes:----
+Roads are in four classes:-

+Service Roads:

-(a) Service Roads: These are used for direct access to individual lots within a residential area or for access to commercial premises. (b) Housing Estate Roads: These are intermediate collector roads for traffic generated by service roads. (c) Main Housing Estate Roads: These are the main roads within a residential area and would normally be used as bus routes or as denser traffic routes through residential areas. (d) Arterial Roads: These are the main roads normally through the city or linking parts of the city.
+individual lots within a residential area or for access to commercial premises. (b) Housing Estate Roads: These are intermediate collector roads for traffic generated by service roads.

+(c) Main Housing Estate Roads: These are the main roads within a residential area and would normally be used as bus routes or as denser traffic routes through residential areas.